Qiyama (Nizari Isma'ilism): Proclamation

-Significance and Meaning in Nizārī Ismāʿīlism
+Significance in Nizārī Ismāʿīlism

-The significance of qiyama in the Nizari Ismaili tradition lies within its symbolic representation of spiritual transformation.
-This is specifically evident when considering the Ismaili interpretation of the sharīʿa as possessing a distinct duality.
-The rational shari’a refers to civil legal mechanisms, including property laws, marriage laws, and laws against murder or theft.
-The imposed shari’a, meanwhile, concerns matters of religious law and ritual practice, including fasting, pilgrimage, and ablution.
-Upon the proclamation of qiyama, the rational shari’a remained in place as a central element of upholding lawful societal order.
-Then imposed shari’a, however, was transformed to reflect a more spiritual form of ibadat, further reflecting the Ismaili tradition’s emphasis of the esoteric significance of shari’a, or the knowledge that the acts outlined within the imposed shari’a symbolize.
-In this regard, the imposed shari’a itself was not abrogated, but many of its elements were formally altered.
-Under qiyama, the ritual shari’a now reflected more esoteric interpretations and practices of the five pillars of Islam.
+Qiyama in the Nizari Ismaili tradition symbolizes spiritual transformation.
+According to the Ismaili interpretation of sharīʿa (Islamic law) as possessing a distinct duality, the rational shari'a refers to civil legal mechanisms, including property laws, marriage laws, and laws against murder or theft; the imposed shari'a, meanwhile, concerns matters of religious law and ritual practice, including fasting, pilgrimage, and ablution.
+Upon the proclamation of qiyama, the rational shari'a remained in place as a central element of upholding lawful societal order.
+Then imposed shari'a, however, was transformed to reflect a more spiritual form of ibadat, further reflecting the Ismaili tradition's emphasis of the esoteric significance of shari'a, or the knowledge that the acts outlined within the imposed shari'a symbolize.
+In this regard, the imposed shari'a itself was not abrogated, but many of its elements were formally altered.
+Under qiyama, the ritual shari'a now reflected more esoteric interpretations and practices of the five pillars of Islam.
 Specific times of worship (including the five daily prayers), for example, were abolished in favor of a more esoteric form of salat, in which a believer was to assume a perpetual state of prayer by remembering God and obeying the Imam.
-Rather than physical fasting during Ramadan, the “true” fast was interpreted in an esoteric sense as the surrender of one’s faculties to the command of God for the entire year.
+Rather than physical fasting during Ramadan, the "true" fast was interpreted in an esoteric sense as the surrender of one's faculties to the command of God for the entire year.
 Similarly, the requirement of the ritual practice of Hajj was supplanted by the practice of an esoteric Hajj, in which a believer sought to abandon the perishable world for the sake of the eternal world.
 In this regard, qiyama signified the elevation of ritual worship to a more spiritual level, emphasizing the practice of the bāṭin, the esoteric dimension of the Ismaili tradition.